You're supporting a loved one with dementia. I can help.

 - everything you need to support your loved one to feel and function at their best.

-Email with questions or to take advantage of this opportunity.
+Contact me with questions or to take advantage of this opportunity.

-In terms of dollars and cents, this program can easily pay for itself many times over by preventing just one trip to the emergency room or by delaying admission to a care facility by even one month.
+In terms of dollars and cents, this support can easily pay for itself many times over by preventing just one trip to the emergency room or by delaying admission to a care facility by even one month.

 But what really matters is the peace of mind knowing you're doing your best for your loved one.